Fort Worth Stock Show & Rodeo: Modern event

 The name was changed again in 1978, to Southwestern Exposition and Livestock Show.
 It is now held every year between mid-January and early February.
 The event lasts 23 days and is home to the World's Original Indoor Rodeo®, displaying 25 performances of professional rodeo annually.
 In addition, the exposition offers a carnival/midway, live music and entertainment in the Rodeo Roadhouse, multiple kid friendly exhibits, over 22,000 head of livestock and over four acres of commercial exhibits.

 Annually, the event generates an estimated 150 million for the local economy drawing exhibitors and contestants from all over to the Fort Worth locale.
 An average of over 900,000 people attend the Show annually, representing more than 80 foreign countries as well as most U.S. states.
 Eighty-five percent of the show's events take place under roof, reducing the effect of what local Fort Worthians refer to as "Stock Show Weather" (it is not uncommon for ice storms to hit Fort Worth during that period).
 On average, the modern Stock Show has an economic impact of over $100 million for the Fort Worth area.

 Initial Stock Show prizes consisted of gifts donated by Fort Worth area merchants.
 While this practice is no longer utilized, tremendous support from numerous breed associations, local Fort Worth businesses and many volunteer assist in raising cash amounts for livestock premiums.
 Millions of dollars are awarded annually to livestock and rodeo champions and participants.
 The ProRodeo Hall of Fame in Colorado Springs, Colorado, inducted the Southwestern Exposition and Livestock Show in 2008.
 The Texas Trail of Fame inducted the show in 2015.
 The Texas Cowboy Hall of Fame inducted the show in 2019.

 The rodeo section of the Fort Worth Stock Show moved to the new Dickies Arena in 2020.
 The 2021 Stock Show was cancelled due to the COVID-19 pandemic; only the second time in the event's history.
 It returned in 2022.
-That same year, it received the PRCA Large Indoor Rodeo of the Year award.
+That same year, it received the Professional Rodeo Cowboys Association (PRCA) Large Indoor Rodeo of the Year award.
 The event set an attendance record in 2023 with more than 1.27 million visitors, creating a local economic impact of more than $142 million.
 The 2023 Stock Show also set a record for the highest purchase price at the Sale of Champions, when a 1,343-pound black European Cross named "Snoop Dog" was sold at auction by a 15-year old 4-H student from Canyon, Texas to local insurance company Higginbotham & Associates for a winning bid of $440,000.